-We think we are in complete control of our senses, but there’s a new study that proves just how unperceptive we can be about our food intake.
-Now we are learning that the colour of cutlery influences our perception of how food tastes.
+Are you eating mindfully?
+We may think we are in complete control of our senses, but studies prove just how unperceptive we can be about what we eat and when.
+Now we are learning that even the colour of cutlery influences our perception of how food tastes.

 Previous studies have shown how we are inspired to eat more jelly beans if there are more colours, and that the placement of a candy dish (and whether it’s clear or opaque) influences how many we pop into our mouths.

 This backs up my often repeated phrase that ‘willpower does not exist; only systems work.’
-The best and most effective way to control your food intake and consciously enjoy what is going in your mouth is to have an unwavering process through which you chew each day.
+The best and most effective way to eato ting mindfully and consciously enjoy what is going in your mouth is to have an unwavering process through which you chew each day.

 Another study suggested that employers should feed their staff or at least insist on a lunch break.
 The study found that lunch skippers were more likely to make poor or risky decisions since the flight or fight triggers fired when hunger was at play.
 (In my world, we call it ‘hangry.’)
 This state caused less clear thinking and more aggressive behaviour.
 Blame your employer if your cubicle mate is ticking you off by 3 pm.